marcusGH/uk_property_price_prediction/README.md

-When programming this, I also realised how similar counting the number of POIs within an area and finding the closest POI within that area are, so there's another hidden utility function which handles the aggregation done in the most general way: `_add_spatial_aggregate_column`.
+When programming this, I also realised how similar counting the number of POIs within an area and finding the closest POI within that area are, so that's why I abstracted away this procedure in the most general way in `_add_spational_aggregate_column`

-I have added these utility function in _Address_ because they enrich my dataframes with aggregation data that is useful when evaluating how suitable a feature is for a specific problem, and the utility functions can give aggregation data that can be used to decide on features for many other problems that other people may address as well

 ## Address